One is the loneliest number: What will help people connect again?

 Why We Wrote ThisA story focused on

-How do Americans rediscover their spirit of community and connection after a pandemic that left behind an epidemic of loneliness?
+Many Americans are struggling to rediscover their spirit of community and connection after a pandemic that left behind an epidemic of loneliness.

 But there are deeper concerns as well as the nation’s political divisions increase, disputes among neighbors become cause for deadly gun violence, and even turning into the wrong driveway or ringing a doorbell has proved dangerous.